Airbus A380, Once the Future of Aviation, May Cease Production - Slashdot

 Routing and distance (Score:2)

-Real shame because the 380 is a great ride (Score:2)
+Real shame because the 380 is a great ride (Score:3)

 I live in NZ but I'm from the UK.
 I go home every so often for visits.
 I always fly Emirates just so I can fly in the A380.
 Why?